AdobeDocs/campaign-standard.en/help/administration/using/sdkv4-migration.md

 ### Q. After migration is Adobe Experience Platform SDK application is not visible? {#Adobe Experience Platform-not-visible}

-A: The original Adobe Experience Platform SDK application used in migration will not exist as separate application.
+A: The original Adobe Experience Platform SDK application used in migration will not exist as a separate application.
 Only migrated SDK v4 application will be available.

 ### Q. SDK v4 application is of Organizational unit A (child of Organizational unit ALL) and Adobe Experience Platform SDK is of Organizational unit ALL.
 How to do the merge? {#v4-org-unit}

-A: Administration of **[!UICONTROL Organizational unit]** ALL will have rights to both.
-Let her do the migration.
+A: Administrators of the **[!UICONTROL Organizational unit]** ALL will have rights to manage both mobile applications.
+They will be in charge of the migration.

 ### Q. SDK v4 application is of Organizational unit A and Adobe Experience Platform SDK application is of Organizational unit B (sibling of Organizational unit A).
 How to do the migration? {#Adobe Experience Platform-org-unit}

-A: Adobe Experience Platform SDK application being the asset of sibling **[!UICONTROL Organizational unit]** will not be visible to the Administrator of **[!UICONTROL Organizational unit]** A. Though such migration option will available to the Administrator of ALL but should not be attempted.
-Please do the migration of applications in same **[!UICONTROL Organizational unit]** or with parent tree path only.
+A: Adobe Experience Platform SDK application being the asset of sibling **[!UICONTROL Organizational unit]** will not be visible to the Administrator of **[!UICONTROL Organizational unit]** A. Though such migration option will be available to the Administrator of ALL but should not be attempted.
+Please migrate your mobile applications in a same **[!UICONTROL Organizational unit]** or with a parent tree path only.